Who is a Piping Superintendent?

 Late 20th Century and Beyond:

-- The use of computer-aided design (CAD) and building information modeling (BIM) tools has transformed the way piping systems are designed and constructed, requiring Piping Superintendents to be proficient in these technologies.
+- Advancements in technology, such as computer-aided design (CAD) and building information modeling (BIM), have transformed the way piping systems are designed and installed.

 Future Trends:

-- Increased use of automation and robotics in piping construction.
+- Greater use of automation and robotics in piping construction.

 Highlights